Shared Priorities.

 Ending discriminatory housing policies.

-Increasing homeownership opportunities.
+Increasing homeownership rates.

-Bringing down skyrocketing housing costs.
+Bringing down skyrocketing living costs.